briebrocato1/Group-Project-3308/README.md

 - In your browser, go to localhost:3000

 How to run tests:
-After cloning the repository and following the instructions listed above, the console will run the tests after "docker compose up" is ran, and you can see them in the console.
+After cloning the repository and following the instructions listed above, the console will run the tests after "docker compose up" is run, and you can see them in the console.

 Link: https://bouldering-buffs.onrender.com/home